 The Ontario Finnish Resthome Association (OFRA) is a non-profit charitable organization founded in September 1971.
 It originated with a group of Finnish individuals whose goal was simple – build a home for seniors of Finnish and Estonian descent.
 Recognizing the fact that immigrants often revert back to their native tongue as they age, the founders wanted to be able to provide their ancestors with a home-like setting rich in Finnish culture and traditions.
 While OFRA continues to honour its Finnish and Estonian roots, over the past four decades, it has evolved into what could be described as a microcosm of the “Canadian Experience”.

 Today, the Ontario Finnish Resthome Association is a mosaic of diverse cultures, a retirement community offering safe and affordable homes to all seniors in the District of Algoma.
 OFRA operates under the guiding principle that each resident be provided with the best environment possible within which they are able to maintain an optimum level of functioning and maximize the quality of their daily life.
-Physically, OFRA is a seniors’ residential community comprised of three sites:
+Physically, OFRA is a seniors’ residential community comprised of four sites:

 - two independent living apartment buildings;